And greetings to you, thrill seekers, conversationalists, and music lovers all across the fruited plain.

 These special interest groups come out of the woodwork with some of this off-the-wall stuff.

-If you read every it seems like every day there's a there's a new discovery about some case that Roberts was involved in.
+But this Associated Press story is, to me, if you read every, it seems like every day there's a new discovery about some case that Roberts was involved in.

 Now, when I read stuff like this, I conjure a mental picture.

-When you actually imagine that, create a picture, whatever car you want, put Roberts in it, he's driving in the abortion clinic bombers in the in the shotgun seat, and he's driving along the street someplace and drops this guy.
+When you actually imagine that, create a picture, whatever car you want, put Roberts in it, he's driving, and the abortion clinic bomber is in the shotgun seat, and he's driving along the street someplace and drops this guy.

 They're rapists.